Welcome to Georgina

 The Town of Georgina is probably better known through some of its individual community names including Keswick, Jackson's Point, Pefferlaw, Port Bolster, Sutton, and Udora.

 The Region of York's most northern area municipality is the Town of Georgina featuring over 52 kilometres (32 miles) of Lake Simcoe's south-eastern shores.
 This large, clean lake beckons visitors from a vast distance for its great boating and year-round world renown fishing opportunities.
 Giving Georgina it's title of "Ice Fishing Capital of Canada".

-Along the scenic lake side roads, visitors have access to a number of beaches, natural parks, regional forests, marinas, harbours and other attractions including the historic Red Barn Theatre, Canada's oldest professional summer theatre, and The Briars, one of Ontario's premier resorts.
+Along the scenic lake side roads, visitors have access to a number of beaches, natural parks, regional forests, marinas, harbours and other attractions including The Briars, one of Ontario's premier resorts.
 Many other Bed and Breakfast establishments, and other overnight accommodations including Inns and a number of Motels are located throughout the Town.